Pregnancy Childbirth & Bladder Control

-Many women experience urine leakage, which is also called incontinence, during pregnancy or after they have given birth.
+Many women will have urine leakage, which is also called incontinence, during pregnancy or after they have given birth.

 The bladder is a round, muscular organ that is located above the pelvic bones.
 It is supported by the pelvic muscles.
 A tube called the urethra allows urine to flow out of the bladder.
 The bladder muscle relaxes as the bladder fills with urine, while the sphincter muscles help to keep the bladder closed until you are ready to urinate.

-There are other systems of the body that help to control the bladder.
-Nerves from the bladder send signals to the brain when the bladder is full, and nerves from the brain signal the bladder when it needs to be emptied.
-All of these nerves and muscles must work together so the bladder can function normally.
+Other systems of the body also help to control the bladder.
+Nerves from the bladder send signals to the brain when the bladder is full; nerves from the brain signal the bladder when it needs to be emptied.
+All of these nerves and muscles must work together so that the bladder can work normally.

 How do pregnancy and childbirth affect bladder control?

 During pregnancy, you may leak urine between trips to the bathroom.
-This type of leakage is called stress incontinence, due to the pressure that the unborn baby exerts on the pelvic floor muscles, the bladder and the urethra.
-The extra pressure can make you feel the urge to urinate more often.
-Stress incontinence may be only temporary and often ends within a few weeks after the baby is born.
+This might be due to stress incontinence, which occurs when you cough, laugh, or do other physical activities, and can be made worse by the pressure the unborn baby puts on the pelvic structures.
+The extra pressure can also make you feel the urge to urinate more often.
+These symptoms may be only temporary, and often end within a few weeks after the baby is born.

-Pregnancy, the type of delivery and the number of children a woman has are factors that can increase the risk of incontinence.
-Women who have given birth, whether by vaginal delivery or cesarean section, have much higher rates of stress incontinence than those who never have had a baby.
+Pregnancy, the type of delivery, and the number of children a woman has can increase the risk of incontinence.
+Women who have given birth (whether by vaginal delivery or cesarean section) have much higher rates of stress incontinence than those who never have had a baby.

-Loss of bladder control may be caused by pelvic organ prolapse that sometimes occurs after childbirth.
+Loss of bladder control may be caused by pelvic organ prolapse (slipping down) that sometimes occurs after childbirth.
 The pelvic muscles can stretch and become weaker during pregnancy or vaginal delivery.
-If the pelvic muscles do not provide adequate support, your bladder may sag or droop.
+If the pelvic muscles do not provide enough support, your bladder may sag or droop.
 This condition is known as a cystocele.
 When the bladder sags, it can cause the urethra’s opening to stretch.

 How are bladder control problems diagnosed?

-Although most problems with bladder control during or after pregnancy disappear over time, you should visit your doctor if they persist for six weeks or more after you have given birth.
-It is a good idea to keep a diary to record your trips to the bathroom, how often you experience urine leakage, and when it occurs.
+Although most problems with bladder control during or after pregnancy disappear over time, you should visit your doctor if the problems continue for six weeks or more after you have given birth.
+It is a good idea to keep a diary to record your trips to the bathroom, how often you have urine leakage, and when it occurs.

 The doctor will perform a physical examination to rule out various medical conditions and see how well your bladder is functioning.
 Your doctor may order various tests, which might include:

-- Urinalysis -You will be asked to provide a urine sample to be analyzed for possible infections that could cause incontinence.
+Urinalysis: You will be asked to provide a urine sample, which will be analyzed for possible infections that could cause incontinence.

 How are bladder control problems treated?

-Drinking beverages such as carbonated drinks, coffee and tea might make you feel like you need to urinate more often.
-Switching to decaffeinated beverages or water can help to prevent urine leakage.
-Limit your consumption of fluids after dinner to reduce the number of trips to the bathroom during the night.
-You should consume foods high in fiber to avoid being constipated, since constipation may also result in urine leakage.
+Drinking beverages such as carbonated drinks, coffee, and tea might make you feel like you need to urinate more often.
+Switch to decaffeinated beverages or water to help to prevent urine leakage.

-Keeping a record of the times during the day when you are most likely to experience urine leakage, you may be able to avoid leakage by planning trips to the bathroom ahead of time.
+Keep a record of the times during the day when you are most likely to have urine leakage.
+You may be able to avoid leakage by planning trips to the bathroom ahead of time.